 We are looking for an ambitious, enthusiastic team player and result-driven scientist with:

-- excellent oral and written communication skills in English (a mininum of CEFR C1 level).
+- This position requires an excellent English language proficiency (a mininum of CEFR C1 level).
 For more information about this proficiency level, please visit our special language page.

 In addition, we offer: